cbrdev28/rb-contree-server/README.md

-# rb-contree-server
+# Ruby/Rails Contree Server

-An attempt to make a Ruby/Rails server to play Contree
+An attempt to make a Ruby/Rails server to play Contree.

+# First Goal

+Deploy and run a Ruby/Rails server on a Google cloud vitual machine.